-Any evidence that the decision-maker(s) determines is relevant may be considered.
+A. Evidentiary Considerations at the Hearing [Applicable to Title IX Grievance Procedure Only]-Any evidence that the Chair determines is relevant may be considered.
 The parties are encouraged to make known all witnesses and evidence during the investigation stage.
-Any witness scheduled to participate in the hearing must have been first interviewed by the investigator(s), have proffered a written statement, or answered written questions, unless all parties and the decision-maker(s) assent to the witness's participation in the hearing.
+Any witness scheduled to participate in the hearing must have been first interviewed by the investigator(s), have proffered a written statement, or answered written questions, unless all parties and the Chair assent to the witness's participation in the hearing.
 The same holds for any evidence that is first offered at the hearing.
-If the parties and decision-maker(s) do not assent to the admission of evidence newly offered at the hearing and the decision-maker determines the evidence to be potentially relevant to the outcome of the proceeding, the decision-maker may delay the hearing and instruct that the investigation needs to be re-opened to consider that evidence.
+If the parties and Chair do not assent to the admission of evidence newly offered at the hearing and the Chair determines the evidence to be potentially relevant to the outcome of the proceeding, the Chair may delay the hearing and instruct that the investigation needs to be re-opened to consider that evidence.